Editor(s): Fooks, A.R.

 Rabies in Europe

-1st International conference, Kiev, June 2005: Proceedings
+First International Conference on Rabies in Europe, Kiev, June 2005: Proceedings

 Editor(s): Dodet, B. (Lyon); Schudel, A. (Paris); Pastoret, P.-P. (Fontin); Lombard, M. (Lyon)